bleach86/MCtimer/README.md

 This file is only updated by Minecraft when the game is paused, during an auto-save, and when the credits roll.
 That means that the timer is only updated when these events occur.

 The real time timer is updated every milisecond.
-It can be paused using a configurable hotkey or left-click, then it can be reset and started with a configurable hotkey or with right-click.
-And the timer can be closed using a configurable hotkey or middle-click.
+It can be paused using a configurable hotkey, then it can be reset and started with a configurable hotkey.
+And the timer can be closed using a configurable hotkey.
+For Mac, use Left-click to pause, right-click to reset/start, and middle click to exit.
 The IGT timer automatically reset when a new world is created.
 And the RTA timer can also be set to autostart on world load.
 The timer is also visible over full screen windows.
 The only one out there.